thoughtworks/epirust/README.md

 This is a monorepo containing code for the EpiRust framework -

 1. engine - The main EpiRust engine, which can be run as a CLI app
-2. orchestrator - WIP - Coordinator for multiple engines to run large scale simulations
+2. orchestrator - Coordinator for multiple engines to run large scale simulations

-3. web - The Web UI for EpiRust
+Note: We are no longer maintaining the Web UI for EpiRust which allows you to trigger simulations and grid visualization for upto 1000 agents.
+Hence, it has been removed from here.
+Please refer sims2020 branch for web.

 ### Quickstart